malcalevak/wp-slimbox2/readme.txt

 2. Option to control which pages to load the script on.<br />
 3. Expanded and easier to use settings management.<br />

-Recent Changes in v0.9.7.1:<br />
+Recent Changes in v1.0:<br />
-0. Emergency Quickfix for some users.<br />
-1. Addition of farbtastic overlay color select.<br />
-2. Automatic key code recognition.<br />
-3. Addition of French/Français and Dutch/Nederlandse languages.<br />
-4. Options transferred to WPlize class, less database calls.<br />
-5. Flickr and Picasaweb images now properly load Slimbox settings.<br />
-6. Minor typographical corrections.<br />
+1. Addition of options to select caption source, render the caption as a hyperlink to the image, control autoload grouping element, and disable the effect on mobile phones.<br />
+2. Initialization is now encapsulated within a function (usable in Infinite Scroll plugin, etc)<br />
+3. All Javascript is now static, no more dynamic files.<br />
+4. All Javascript and CSS compressed using YUI Compressor.<br />

 == Installation ==